-12. MAXIMUM RATE AND PAYMENT EXAMPLES.
-If you had an outstanding balance of \$10,000.00 at the beginning of the draw period, the minimum monthly payment at the maximum ANNUAL PERCENTAGE RATE of 16,000 percent would be \$139.13.
-The maximum annual percentage rate during the draw period, could be reached in the 61st month (5 years, 1 month) following an initial hold of 12 months.
-If you had an outstanding balance of \$10,000.00 at the beginning of the repayment period, the minimum monthly payment at the maximum ANNUAL PERCENTAGE RATE of 16,000 percent would be \$167.51.
-The maximum annual percentage rate during the repayment period, could be reached in the 73rd month (6 years, 1 month).
-13. HISTORICAL EXAMPLES.
-The following table shows how the annual percentage rate and the minimum payments for a single \$10,000.00 credit advance would have changed based on changes in the index over the last 15 years.
-The index values are from the first business day of May.
-While only one payment amount per year is shown, payments would have varied during each year.
-The table assumes that no additional credit advances were taken, that only the minimum payment was made, and that the rate remained constant during each year.
-It does not necessarily indicate how the index or your payments would change in the future.
+MAXIMUM RATE AND PAYMENT EXAMPLES: If you had an outstanding balance of \$10,000, the minimum payment at the maximum

+ANNUAL PERCENTAGE RATE of 18.0% would be \$152.00.
+This annual percentage rate could be reached at the time of the 13th payment.

+HISTORICAL EXAMPLE: The following table shows how the annual percentage rate and the minimum payments for a single \$10,000 credit advance would have changed based on changes in the index over the past 15 years.
+The index values are as of the last business day of January of each year.
+While only one payment per year is shown, payments may have varied during each year.
+The table assumes that no additional credit advances were taken, that only the minimum payments were made, and that the rate remained constant during each year.
+It does not necessarily indicate how the index or your payments will change in the future.